-The dual IR/MBA program caters to students who want to gain the practical know-how of management combined with an in-depth understanding of the geopolitical environment.
-In just two and a half years, students get the skills and competencies to compete in a rapidly evolving international marketplace.
+The 2.5 year dual IR/MBA program gives students the skills and competencies to compete in a rapidly evolving international marketplace.

-Students learn all the essential skills of business management through study in the Graduate School of Management and couple that with an understanding of international politics, economics, and security issues learned through coursework in the Pardee School.
+Students learn all the essential skills of business management at the Questrom School of Business, along with international politics, economics, and security studies at the Pardee School.
 The program is perfect for students seeking careers in administrative management (corporate or non-profit), consulting, or international banking.

 Egypt, Ghana, Congo, Namibia – dive in and explore Africa, a continent rich in diversity, opportunity, and challenges.
-Pardee School regional certificate programs complement any BU graduate degree by enabling students to master interdisciplinary regional knowledge.
 The African Studies certificate program is ideal for students seeking specialized knowledge of Africa to complement their training in another field.

 China, India, Japan, Malaysia – dive in and explore the vast realm of Asia, a region full of ancient cultures and modern dynamism, and home to over half of humanity.
-Pardee School regional certificate programs complement any BU graduate degree by enabling students to master interdisciplinary regional knowledge.
 The Asian Studies certificate program is ideal for students seeking specialized knowledge of Asia to complement their training in another field.